 What is the treatment for kennel cough?

-If suspect that your dog has kennel cough, we suggest consulting with your regular veterinarian.
+If you suspect that your dog has kennel cough, we suggest consulting with your regular veterinarian.
 Kennel cough left untreated can go away on its own within a couple weeks.
 In some cases, the vet may prescribe a course of antibiotics.
 In all cases, we suggest following the advice of a licensed veterinarian.

 How does Skiptown help prevent the spread of kennel cough?